jcondor98/statistics/docs/homeworks/homework-2.md

 * encrypt and decrypt a string with the Caesar cipher (using an arbitrary key)
 * break the Caesar cipher using frequency analysis on an arbitrary ciphertext

+For this part, an interactive tool can be found at the end of this page.
+It can be used to play with all the algorithms that are going to be implemented below.

 ### Metodology and resources

 All the related work can be found in the